-In this post we will see how to install Swift, the programing language created by Apple, on Linux, concretely in Debian‘s currently stable release(named Jessie).
+In this post we will see how to install Swift, the programming language created by Apple, on Linux, concretely in Debian‘s currently stable release(named Jessie).

 Swift is intended to be used to develop software for the Apple platforms (iOS,tvOS, watchOS, etc), which means that serious developing is to be, at this time, done in a Mac, and using Mac tools like XCode.